Home for Global Students

 University of Oxford students often choose to live in Cowley due to its more affordable housing compared with the city centre, its lively bohemian nightlife, and its multicultural community.
 Located in East Oxford, Cowley offers a strong student presence, independent cafés and restaurants, and convenient access to major academic sites.

 • Rent: Cowley offers highly affordable rent, which is typically 20% to 30% lower than central Oxford.
 This makes it a popular choice for students who want to balance budget and location without sacrificing convenience.
-It usually costs £130 to £250 per person per week (pppw).
+It usually costs £130 to £250 per person per week.

 • Vibrant Food & Nightlife: Cowley Road is well known for its diverse food scene and lively atmosphere, featuring international restaurants, independent bars, traditional pubs, and cultural venues such as the O2 Academy and the Ultimate Picture Palace cinema.

-• Excellent Connectivity: The Cowley is well connected by frequent bus routes and is typically around 12 minutes bus ride to University of Oxford, making daily commuting relatively easy for students.
+• Excellent Connectivity: Cowley is well connected by frequent bus routes and is typically around a 12-minute bus ride to University of Oxford, making daily commuting relatively easy for students.

 Headington

-Students at the University of Oxford usually choose to live in Headington, which is a lively eastern suburb.
+Headington is a popular eastern suburb for University of Oxford students.
 It is known for its proximity to medical and science facilities, relatively affordable housing, and greener, more spacious living environment.
 It is especially popular among students who prefer a quieter residential setting while still staying well connected to central Oxford.

 • Affordable Housing: Compared with central Oxford and areas like Jericho, Headington generally offers lower rents and larger, more modern shared houses.
 This makes it a practical choice for students looking for better value and more living space.
 It usually costs £130 to £250+ per week.